flutter-ml/google_ml_kit_flutter/README.md

 ### iOS

-If you are using this plugin in your app and any other plugin that requieres Firebase, there is a known issues you will encounter a dependency error when running `pod install`.
+If you are using this plugin in your app and any other plugin that requires Firebase, there is a known issues you will encounter a dependency error when running `pod install`.
 To read more about it go to issue [#27](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/issues/27).

 ## Contributing